 the Virtual Channel Generation function of the AOS Space Data Link Protocol Recommended Standard, which generates VC frames from the M_PDUs.

-Section 5 of the Encapsulation Service Recommended Standard (reference [22]) specifies a set of managed parameters for the Encapsulation Service.
-Section 5 of the Space Packet Service Recommended Standard (reference [20]) specifies a set of managed parameters for the Space Packet Service.
-Tables 5-3 and 5-4 of section 5 of the AOS Space Data Link Protocol Recommended Standard (reference [18) specify a set of managed parameters for Virtual Channels and Packet Transfer.
-How the managed parameters of that Recommended Standard are represented in the configuration parameters of the Forward AOS Encapsulation, Packet Processing and VC Generation FR is To Be Specified.
+Section 5 of the Encapsulation Service Recommended Standard (reference [22]) specifies a set of managed parameters for the Encapsulation Packet Protocol.
+Section 5 of the Space Packet Protocol Recommended Standard (reference [20]) specifies a set of managed parameters for the Space Packet Service.
+Tables 5-3 and 5-4 of section 5 of the AOS Space Data Link Protocol Recommended Standard (reference [18) specify a set of managed parameters for Virtual Channels and Packet Transfer..
+All managed parameters from those subsections of those Recommended Standards are reflected in the configuration parameters of the AOS VC Multiplexing FR as defined in the SANA FR Registry except for the managed parameters identified in Table 6-4.